siran/writing/books/A New Arithmetic/A New Arithmetic - 002a Pythagorean Addition and Angles.md

 U + V = u^2 + v^2
 $$

-This is the Pythagorean case.
+This is the zero-relation form.

 If: